MrJomadar3rdgeneration/stash/README.md

 2. Move **Stash.app** into **Applications**.
 Quit an older copy before replacing it.
 3. Open Stash, then enable **Settings → Launch at login** if you want it available after every restart.

 **First launch:** the download is ad-hoc signed, not Developer ID signed or notarized. macOS may require your approval before opening it.
-If it is blocked, review the app in **System Settings → Privacy & Security** and use **Open Anyway** only if you trust this download.
-Do not disable Gatekeeper.
+If it is blocked, review the app in **System Settings → Privacy & Security** and use **Open Anyway**.
 Complete any Stash Keychain prompt yourself.
-[Apple’s first-launch instructions](https://support.apple.com/en-gb/102445).

-The downloaded build has passed automated checks on macOS 15, with local UI testing on Apple Silicon.
-Testing across all supported macOS versions and destination apps is ongoing.
-Intel users can [build from source](#build-from-source); Intel runtime behavior has not been verified.

 ### Install with Homebrew